Inklingo

 suite

-Use 'suite' when referring to a set of software programs or a musical composition, not for physical packages.
+Use 'suite' specifically when referring to a collection of software programs sold or used together.

 A simple illustration showing a violin, a viola, and a cello placed together, representing a complete set of related musical instruments.